DIY Spilling Solar Lights (aka Teapot Lights)

 Summer nights are all about light here at The Navage Patch!
 And we’ve found that the best way to bring some sparkle to our garden is by using solar fairy lights in our DIY garden lighting projects.

-Do you remember the coffee pot garden decor I posted about last year?…you know…the one with the gems pouring from the spout?
+Do you remember the coffee pot garden decor I posted about last year?
+The one with the gems pouring from the spout?
 Well, last year, I actually wanted to make a solar light with that coffee pot.
 But by the time I received the solar lights I bought, I already finished my DIY Garden Decor post, hence that project had to wait for our side yard makeover.
 And now with our side yard done, I finally put that idea into action and made my DIY Spilling Solar Lights.

-I know, right? – how much easier can it get?
+I know, right?
+How much easier can it get?
 Well, let’s get on with the tutorial so you can decide for yourself, shall we?

 - An old teapot (if you don’t have an old one and can’t find any at tag sales or thrift stores, they have these cute small ones or slightly bigger ones on Amazon.)

 - A shepherd’s hook (I used a 48 inch one),

 - A large size washer,

 - Hot glue,